ibm-cloud-docs/appid/about.md

 See section 5.4 of the {{site.data.keyword.appid_short_notm}} software product compatibility report to review a complete list of [certifications](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=BF31C8008D7C11E59F9AD7336D7D0FFB){: external}.
 In addition to the certifications, {{site.data.keyword.appid_short_notm}} is also compliant in the following specifications: OAuth 2.0, OpenID Connect, JSON Web Token (JWT), JSON Web Signature (JWS), System for Cross-domain Identity Management (SCIM).

-## Regional high-availability
-{: #ha-dr}

-{{site.data.keyword.appid_short_notm}} is a highly available, regional service that runs in multiple availability zones.

-In each region, a highly available database contains multiple copies of the data.
-The data is backed up on a daily basis.

-Because {{site.data.keyword.appid_short_notm}} is a regional service, it does not provide automatic cross-regional failover or cross-regional disaster recovery.
-To establish cross-region high availability and have a recovery plan, you need to create and maintain backup instances in multiple regions.
-To synchronize a service instance in one region with an instance in another region, you can use [the APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external}.